amoudgl/mosse-tracker/README.md

 * Run the `mosse` MATLAB script.
    `>> mosse`
 * First frame of the video will popup; select the object to track.
-* The tracker script will show subsequent frames with appropriate bounding box.
+* The tracker script will show subsequent frames with appropriate bounding boxes.

 To run on your dataset, simply change the path in `src/mosse.m` script.